 Amanda Cerny is a household name to millions of Millennials and Gen Z followers, and it’s not because she was Playboy’s Miss October 2011.
 In fact, most of her new fan base isn’t even aware of her Playmate status.

-That’s because the 24-year-old Pittsburgh, PA native has spent the past six years parlaying a successful modeling career (with clothing on) in Los Angeles into a lucrative social media career.
+That’s because the 24-year-old has spent the past six years turning a successful modelling career (with clothing on) in Los Angeles into a lucrative social media career.
 She has over 4.6 million Vine followers who have watched over 2.2 billion Vine Loops, more than 4.2 million Facebook followers, over 4.2 million Instagram followers, more than 419,000 Twitter followers, and is the self-described “queen of Snapchat.”

 The social media influencer is starring in her first feature film, Internet Famous, which is a parody of online fame starring real YouTubers and social media stars such as Shane Dawson, Christian Delgrosso, Steve Greene and Wendy McColm.

-Cerny talks about her goals of turning internet fame into a big screen and television career in this exclusive interview.
+Here, Cerny talks to The Red Bulletin about her goals of turning internet fame into a big screen and television career.

 THE RED BULLETIN: How did your work in front of a camera for Vine and YouTube videos help with your role in the feature film Internet Famous?

 AMANDA CERNY: For Vine and Instagram, I play a role where I’m this ditsy, dumb girl walking around.
 When the casting came out for the role of Amber on Internet Famous, she was this girl that was very much in her own world and very ditsy.
 So it was like playing one of my characters that I do in my sketches, which made the actual movie a lot easier.

 Having just worked on Internet Famous, what are your own Hollywood aspirations as you look forward?